-The Diwala platform and mobile application allows educational institutions and NGO's to safely issue and verify certificates and skill identities to their students.
+The Diwala platform and mobile application allows accelerators, incubator and any educational institutions, to safely issue and verify certificates and skill identities to their students.
 Employers can verify these digitally and directly with school in seconds.

 Diwala issued the first set of skill-Identities to students and administrators at Clarke University in Kampala, Uganda in December 2018.